TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/calibration/mode_choice.md

 changing the parameters of the module accordingly.
 Given the correct time period, check the `Spatial Constants` to see if a parameter already exists for the OD that you wish to modify.
 All modifications are done at a planning district to planning district level.
 For these parameters it is traditional to use the format `1-4,6:5,7-16` where the colon breaks up the two range sets, on the left the origin and on the right hand side the destination range set.
+If you add additional calibration constants make sure that if you add OD's that overlap that the more specific term comes first in the list or it will be ignored as the first module that satisfies the criteria will be selected.

 > [!Tip]
 > When working with the `Time Period Constants` remember that by modifying a parameter in any time period, the chosen modes in the other